Kim Kardashian's Personal Trainer Defends Her Physique at 2019 Met Gala

 "To make things clear," the fitness guru wrote, "1.
 This dress is corseted BUT 2.
 Kim trains her ass off 6 days a f--king week, she wakes up early AF and is dedicated."

 Melisa continued, "3.
-I paved the road for but SHE did the work!
-MOST IMPORTANTLY I don't give s--t about your opinions on her body, if you think [its] fake or not!
+I paved the road for her but SHE did the work!
+MOST IMPORTANTLY I don't give s--t about your opinions on her body, if you think [it's] fake or not!
 I see her every morning, I see her train and I see her sweat and I see all the work she does outside the gym and THAT is commendable!"

 Enough said, right?